cruseakshay/Notes/JAVA/NotesFromReading/ch_5.md

     4. __Like all methods in an interface, a default method is assumed to be public and will not compile if marked as private or protected.__

   - Unlike interface variables, which are assumed static class members, default methods cannot be marked as static and require an instance of the class implementing the interface to be invoked.
 They can also not be marked as final or abstract, because they are allowed to be overridden in subclasses but are not required to be overridden.
   When an interface extends another interface that contains a default method, it may choose to ignore the default method, in which case the default implementation for the method will be used.
-Alternatively, the interface may override the defi nition of the default method using the standard rules for method overriding, such as not limiting the accessibility of the method and using covariant returns.
+Alternatively, the interface may override the definition of the default method using the standard rules for method overriding, such as not limiting the accessibility of the method and using covariant returns.
 Finally, the interface may redeclare the method as abstract, requiring classes that implement the new interface to explicitly provide a method body.

 - Default Methods and Multiple Inheritance
   - by allowing default methods in interfaces, coupled with the fact   a class may implement multiple interfaces, Java has essentially opened the door to multiple inheritance problems.